aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

         maxCount: 1
 ```

-Now validating the previous OAS 2.0 spec defined in section 2.1 should produce two errors, one about the value of the
+After these changes, validating the previous OAS 2.0 spec defined in section 2.1 should produce two errors, one about the value of the
 schemes and another one about the maximum number of schemes defined.

 ### 2.3 minLength, maxLength and exactLength